Booby Trap (Star Trek: The Next Generation): Plot

-While the Federation starship Enterprise, under the command of Captain Jean-Luc Picard, investigates the asteroid-laden sector of space of the final battle between the Menthars and the Promellians, it receives a distress call from a Promellian battlecruiser; Captain Picard directs the ship to investigate.
+While the Enterprise investigates the asteroid-laden sector of space of the final battle between the Menthars and the Promellians, it receives a distress call from a Promellian battlecruiser.
 They find the ancient battlecruiser adrift but intact, and Picard, anxious to see the ship for himself, joins the away team as they transport over.
-They find the crew – all long dead, but still at their posts – while a recording by their captain suggests the ship was caught in a Menthar trap.
-With their investigation complete, the away team returns to the Enterprise to continue on, when they begin to suffer a series of power losses that prevent the use of either impulse or warp drive, and are bombarded by radiation that threatens to drain their shields and kill the crew.
-Picard orders Chief Engineer La Forge to find a way to restore power while a second away team searches for more clues on the Promellian vessel.
-They discover that the Menthars had previously used aceton assimilators to absorb an enemy ship's energy and redirect it back as hazardous radiation, and that the Enterprise is stuck in the same trap.
+They find a recording by the Promellian captain that suggests the ship was caught in a Menthar trap.
+After the away team returns to the Enterprise, it begins to suffer a series of power losses that prevent the use of its engines, and is bombarded by radiation that threatens to drain its shields and kill the crew.
+Picard orders Chief Engineer Geordi La Forge to find a way to restore power, while a second away team searches for more clues on the Promellian vessel.
+They discover that the Menthars had used devices to absorb an enemy ship's energy and redirect it back as hazardous radiation, and that the Enterprise is stuck in the same trap.

-La Forge realizes that the only way to restore power is to reconfigure the warp drive, and traces the warp drive's design back to the Enterprises construction and blueprints created by Dr. Leah Brahms.
-La Forge enters the ship's holodeck to help figure through the engine reconfiguration, whereupon the computer takes an off the cuff remark by Geordi literally and creates a holographic representation of Brahms herself to assist him in his work.
-As Geordi does so, he asks the computer to update the hologram with Dr. Brahms' personality profile, and slowly gains romantic feelings for her.
-Despite the holo-Brahms' help, La Forge is unable to find a way to safely maneuver the Enterprise away, and when Picard orders all extraneous power systems (including the holodeck) shut down to conserve power, La Forge convinces the captain to allow the holodeck to continue to run.

-After power is restored, the simulated Dr. Brahms recognizes a solution which is to allow the computer to take control of the ship, allowing it to make rapid adjustments to compensate for the trap.
-La Forge then finds an alternate solution to the problem, which is to completely reduce the power output from the Enterprise and maneuver it out of the field by manual control with only two thrusters.
+La Forge realizes that he needs to reconfigure the warp drive, and traces the warp drive's design back to its construction blueprints, created by Dr. Leah Brahms.
+La Forge enters the ship's holodeck to reason through the engine reconfiguration, where the computer takes an idle remark by Geordi literally and creates a holographic representation of Brahms herself to assist him in his work.
+He asks the computer to update the hologram with Dr. Brahms' personality profile, and slowly gains romantic feelings for her.
+Eventually the simulated Dr. Brahms suggests a solution: to allow the computer to take control of the ship, allowing it to make rapid adjustments to compensate for the trap.
+La Forge proposes an alternate solution: to reduce the Enterprise's power output and maneuver it out of the field by manual control.
 Picard and La Forge decide that computers cannot account for human intuition and elect to go with the manual approach.
 Picard takes the helm himself to carry out the operation, successfully moving the Enterprise from the trap.
-Once free and with power restored, the Enterprise destroys the Promellian craft to prevent others from falling into the trap.
+Once free and with power restored, the Enterprise destroys the Promellian craft to prevent others from falling into the trap, and La Forge kisses the simulated Brahms goodbye before turning off the holodeck.